samu698/BadAppleOnDesktop/README.md

 4. Disable file name extensions
 5. Go to the desktop and press ``CTRL-SHIFT-4`` to set the small icon size
 6. Compile and run the code in the github
-7. The program will create 1632 images on your desktop, so if explorer crashes close and reopen the program
+7. The program will create 1632 images on your desktop, so if explorer crashes close and reopen the program, without deleting the created images
 8. Wait for the program to index all the files
 9. Enjoy!